 Graduated residents will be prepared to practice as orthopedic surgeons at the end of their residency and to be able to sit for the certification examination of the American Osteopathic Board of Orthopedic Surgery.
 The residency program adheres to the Basic Standards for Residency Training in Orthopedic Surgery as published by the American Osteopathic Association and the American Osteopathic Academy of Orthopedics.
 This material is published in the Handbook for Osteopathic Surgery Residents.
 It is also available from the American Osteopathic Academy of Orthopedics.

-The osteopathic Orthopedic Residency Program is one of 13 fully accredited osteopathic internship and residency training programs offered at Henry Ford Macomb.
-Henry Ford Macomb Hospital is home to the oldest continuous osteopathic training program in the profession (established at Detroit Osteopathic Hospital in 1919), and has trained thousands of physicians to meet the demands of the changing health care environment.
+The Orthopedic Residency Program is one of 8 fully accredited internship and residency training programs offered at Henry Ford Macomb.
+Henry Ford Macomb Hospital is home to the oldest continuous osteopathic orthopedic training program in the profession (established at Detroit Osteopathic Hospital in 1919), and has trained thousands of physicians to meet the demands of the changing health care environment.

-Affiliated training institutions in the program: Cincinnati Children's Hospital and Emory University in Atlanta Georgia.
-The formally affiliated academic medical center facilities of Henry Ford Hospital, Henry Ford Wyandotte Hospital and Hand Surgery Associates of Michigan will complete the educational experiences of residents in this program.
+Affiliated training institutions in the program: Cincinnati Children's Hospital, Emory University in Atlanta Georgia, Beaumont Hospital, and St. John.
+The formally affiliated academic medical center facilities of Henry Ford Hospital and Henry Ford Wyandotte Hospital will complete the educational experiences of residents in this program.

 Henry Ford Macomb Hospital is a founding member and active participant in the Michigan OPTI, the Statewide Campus System of Michigan State University College of Osteopathic Medicine, the osteopathic training consortium which has become a model for postgraduate training throughout the country.